Pages

 > Also from class: Do Spiritual Beliefs Influence our Mental Health

-Regina Chouza is an Energy Healer, Angel Medium and author of A Personal Guide to Self-Healing, Cancer & Love and Chakra Healing & Magick.
-She studied angel intuition and astrology at The College of Psychic Studies in London, and qualified as a healer at the School of Intuition & Healing UK.
-Her passion is bringing the qualities of self-love, joy and empowerment to healing pursuitsRead her books to heal yourself.
+Regina Chouza is an energy healer, astrologer and author of A Personal Guide to Self-Healing, Cancer & Love and Chakra Healing & Magick.
+She holds a BA in Philosophy from Tufts University; Regina’s passion is bringing self-love, joy and empowerment to healing pursuitsRead her books to awaken your intuition and channel energy healing.
+Available on Amazon.